• Skip to primary navigation

 • 4 cilantro few stems of cilantro

-• 2.5 tablespoon monk fruit honey, maple syrup or stevia will also work fine
+• 2.5 tbsp monk fruit honey, maple syrup or stevia will also work fine

 Instructions